xregistry/spec/core/spec.md

 - `COLLECTIONs` is OPTIONAL for responses and MUST only be included if the request included the [`inline`](#inlining) query parameter indicating that this collection's values are to be returned
-- `COLLECTIONs` is OPTIONAL for requests and how it is processed will vary based on the presence, or absence, of the `inline` query parameter.
+- `COLLECTIONs` is OPTIONAL for requests and MUST be silently ignored if the `inline` query parameter is not present.
 See [Updating Nested Registry Collections](#updating-nested-registry-collections) for more details.

-Note that the update semantics of a missing `COLLECTIONs` attribute is different from the update semantics of other attributes - where a missing non-`COLLECTIONs` attribute (in the HTTP body) means to delete it.

 ##### Updating Nested Registry Collections

 When updating an entity that might contain Registry collections, the request MAY contain the 3 collection attributes.
 The `COLLECTIONsurl` and `COLLECTIONscount` attributes MUST be silently ignored by the server.
-The processing of `COLLECTIONs` attribute, if present, will vary based on the value of an OPTIONAL `inline` query parameter.
-See `[Inlining](#inlining) for more information.
+If the `inline` query parameter is not present, then the `COLLECTIONs` attribute MUST be silently ignored by the server.

 Note: in the [Inlining](#inlining) section of the specification, `inline` is defined such that it might include a `PATH` value.
 That is only used for